two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 The cluster is configured with a private endpoint for the Kubernetes API server by default, this can be overridden in the deploy configuration.
 (VPC links are required to access the Kubernetes API server with the default configuration)

-For an EKS cluster backed by EC2, a node group is configured with auto-scaling configuration to have a minimum size of 3 nodes and a maximum size of 5 nodes by default for production app environments.
-For development app environments, the minimum size of a node group is 2 with a maximum size of 3 by default.
+For an EKS cluster backed by EC2, a node group is configured with auto-scaling configuration to have a minimum size of 2 nodes and a maximum size of 6 nodes by default for production app environments.
+For development app environments, the minimum size of a node group is 1 with a maximum size of 3 by default.
 Auto-scaling is handled by the [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler#kubernetes-autoscaler).
 The instance type configured for node groups is determined by the CPU and memory requirements defined in the deploy configuration or derived from the handlers of the consumer application, if the requirements can not be derived, a default instance type will be selected.
 For production app environments, the default instance type will be `t3.medium` with 2 vCPUs and 4GB of memory.
 For development app environments, the default instance type will be `t3.small` with 2 vCPUs and 2GB of memory.

 For an EKS cluster backed by Fargate, a [Fargate profile](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html) is configured to run the consumer application.

+The [Kubernetes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) is used to scale the number of pods running the API based on CPU utilisation and average memory utilisation.
+In development app environments, the minimum number of pods is set to 1 and the maximum number of pods is set to 3 by default.
+In production app environments, the minimum number of pods is set to 2 and the maximum number of pods is set to 6 by default.
+The minimum and maximum number of pods can be overridden in the deploy configuration.

 Once the cluster is up and running, Kubernetes services are provisioned to run the application.